 - 10+ global experts will share the responsibility or understanding with the principles for cultural guidance.

-At the event, we will discover the ethics and integrity gaps and guide and influence an entrepreneurial spirit and accountability to the participants.
-Besides providing regular and comprehensive information on stakeholder integrity and commercial ethics to business partners, the ethics and integrity seminar/workshop will support the complex situations of day-to-day business and provide orientation on local ethics and integrity cases, scenario and examples.
-We address all stakeholders worldwide, including suppliers, sales partners, joint venture partners, third party, and marketing and sponsorship partners.
+We will discover the ethics and integrity gaps at the event and guide and influence the participants’ entrepreneurial spirit and accountability.
+Besides providing regular and comprehensive information on stakeholder integrity and commercial ethics to business partners, the ethics and integrity seminar/workshop will support day-to-day the complex situations of day-to-day business and provide orientation on local ethics and integrity cases, scenarios, and examples.
+We address all stakeholders worldwide, including suppliers, sales partners, joint venture partners, third parties, and marketing and sponsorship partners.

 The Ethics and Integrity component will create a corporate culture introducing an interactive, case-based dialogue using everyday ethics.
 Getting ethics and integrity issues right is more than merely embracing the company code of conduct.
 We go through the possibilities of errors and interpretations when employees are confronted with challenging situations and doubt.

-The cases will bring to life the various shades of solving cultural, ethical and integrity dilemmas for various situations to understand how ethics and integrity violations may differ in countries, divisions, or colleagues’ decision.
+The cases will bring to life the various shades of solving cultural, ethical and integrity dilemmas for different situations to understand how ethics and integrity violations may differ in countries, divisions, or colleagues’ decisions.
 We will deliver;

 - Work through the real-life examples and scenarios that make ethics and integrity programs understandable.